Tracking The Tropics: Potential Tropical Cyclone 6 Likely To Become Tropical Storm Late Tuesday

 SUMMARY OF WATCHES AND WARNINGS IN EFFECT

-A Tropical Storm Warning is in effect for:MORE NEWS: Gov. DeSantis Thanked First Responders, Handed Out Bonus Checks During Stop In Sunrise
+A Tropical Storm Warning is in effect for:MORE NEWS: New York Gov. Andrew Cuomo Announces Resignation

 - Puerto Rico, including Culebra and Vieques